Castling: Feuer vs. O'Kelly

 In the 1934 Belgian Championship, Otto Feuer caught Albéric O'Kelly in the Thornton castling trap.
 In the position in the diagram, the game continued 10...Rxb2 11.dxe5 dxe5??
 12.Qxd8+ Kxd8 13.0-0-0+, and O'Kelly resigned.
 Feuer's last move simultaneously gave check and attacked the rook on b2.

 Fischer vs. Najdorf

 The diagram illustrates the consequences of losing castling rights.
 Fischer, with the white pieces, played 16.Ng7+ Ke7 17.Nf5+ Ke8.
 Although all the pieces were now on the same squares, the two positions were not identical because Black, having moved his king, no longer had the right to castle.
 White now had time to build pressure on the black king without worrying that the king might escape by castling.

 Artificial castling

 Artificial castling, also known as castling by hand, is a maneuver whereby a player achieves a castled position without the use of castling.

-In the first diagram (arising from the Ruy Lopez, Classical Defence):
+In the first diagram (arising from the Ruy Lopez, Classical Defense):